le3ah/thirsty_plants/README.md

 TWILLIO_ACCOUNT_SID: <insert>
 TWILLIO_AUTH_TOKEN: <insert>

-ADMIN_PHONE_NUMBER: '<insert phone number associated with your Twillio account>'
+ADMIN_PHONE_NUMBER: '<insert number associated with your Twillio account>'

 ```

-## Running the tests
+## Running Tests

-To run the test suite:
+To run the test suite, execute the following command:
-`redis-server`
-open a new tab in the terminal
+`redis-server`.
+While that server is running, open a new terminal tab,
-run `rspec`
+run `rspec`.

-To view on local host:
-`rails s`
-In a browser, visit `localhost:3000`

 ## Deployment

-Add additional notes about how to deploy this on a live system
+To view on local host execute the following command:
+`rails s`.
+In a browser, visit `localhost:3000`, to see the site.

-2. In your terminal, in your little shop directory, run:
+In your terminal, in your little shop directory, run:
 * `$ createuser -s -r little_shop`
 * `$ RAILS_ENV=production rake db:{drop,create,migrate,seed}`
 * `$ rake assets:precompile`

-3. Instead of running `rails s` which would start your server in development mode, run: `rails s -e production`
+Instead of running `rails s` which would start your server in development mode, run: `rails s -e production`

 ## Tools